bshalem/jos/README.md

 # jos
-JOS: a dataset of judicial opinion summaries joined with case-based meta-data to perform issue area discovery
+JOS: a dataset of judicial opinion summaries joined by case-based meta-data to perform issue area discovery using neural text processin.